leoloveisme/happybeings/Book I Episode IV - New horizons/English/Life of conscious choice(s).md

 All in life is happening for you, happens for you and will happen for you - you just need to appreciate it.

 We can choose the lives we want to live and in what shape, form and / or being.

 We can decide to live one of our lives as a tree or as a fish or a bird or as a bug or as a ant.
+We can change as many times as we want to.
 And sometimes some of us decide to live life as only one form of being.

+ We literally are all interconnected.

 To form a mountain many beings are needed and these beings form a mountain.